frankiesanjana/housing-price-predictor/README.md

 * Navigate to the GitHub website.
 * Log in if necessary.
-* Navigate to the repository that you want to fork - the repo for this project is Bake It Better.
+* Navigate to the repository that you want to fork - the repo for this project is [Housing Price Predictor](https://github.com/frankiesanjana/housing-price-predictor).
 * In the top right-hand corner of the page, click on "fork".
 * You will be taken to a page to create your own fork.
 You can edit the project name and add a description (optional).
 * Click on "create fork" to complete the process.